 - 4 tbsp chili sauce

 - 3 tbsp chopped fresh parsley

 - 0.5 tsp salt

-Heat half the lard in a large skillet and brown the onions, carrots and potatoes.
-Cook about 5 minutes then transfer to a casserole dish.
+- Heat half the lard in a large skillet and brown the onions, carrots, celery and potatoes.
+Cook about 5 minutes then transfer to a Dutch oven or casserole dish.

-Mix the chile sauce with the beef broth and cover the casserole ingredients with the remaining broth and wine.
+- Mix the chili sauce with the beef broth and cover the casserole ingredients with the remaining broth and wine.

-Stir in the thyme and bay leaves, cover and cook for 2.5 hours at 350 F. Garnish with fresh parsley
+- Stir in the thyme and bay leaves, cover and cook for about 3 hours at 300 F or until the meat and vegetables are tender.
+Garnish with fresh parsley